angular/angular/guides/theming.md

 ### Sass

 Angular Material's theming APIs are built with [Sass](https://sass-lang.com).
-This document assumes familiary with CSS and Sass basics, including variables, functions, and mixins.
+This document assumes familiarity with CSS and Sass basics, including variables, functions, and mixins.

 You can use Angular Material without Sass by using a pre-built theme, described in [Using a pre-built theme](#using-a-pre-built-theme) below.
 However, using the library's Sass API